fairagro/knowledgebase/docs/tech-guides/core_metadata_specification.en.md

 - Agrischemas makes use of the [additionalProperty](https://schema.org/additionalProperty){:target="_blank"} property in combination with the [PropertyValue](https://schema.org/PropertyValue){:target="_blank"} type to construct properties increasing the findability of datasets.
 - By using the [propertyID](https://schema.org/propertyID){:target="_blank"} property, these constructed properties are semantically enriched.
 - Where possible Agrischemas recommends the use of controlled vocabularies/terminologies for values of properties.
 - If the value of a property is more complex than a string, Agrischemas uses the [valueReference](https://schema.org/valueReference){:target="_blank"} to provide a link to a semantic concept for the value.
+A [DefinedTerm](https://schema.org/DefinedTerm){:target="_blank"} object should be used to express this additional information.

 An example metadata instance in Agrischemas could look like this: